input-output-hk/peras-design/Logbook.md

     - One cannot work around this by defining one's own `Maybe a` type because the type parameter `a` results in an extra erasable argument to the generated `Just` constructor.
 That makes it incompatible with the Haskell `base` library's `Maybe`.
 - `agda` generates natural numbers as Haskell `Integer` whereas `agdah2` generates them as `Natural`.

-The workaround for the above blockers involves manually writing code to cast between the `MAlonzo` representation and the `agda2hs` representation.
-That more-or-less involves the same amount of work as just working with the `agda`-generated `MAlonzo` types.
+A workaround for the above blockers involves manually writing code to cast between the `MAlonzo` representation and the `agda2hs` representation.
+That more-or-less involves the same amount of work as just working with the `agda`-generated `MAlonzo` types, so we just do the latter.
 The following fragment of [`Peras.QCD.Node.Impl.MAlonzo`](peras-quickcheck/src/Peras/QCD/Node/Impl/MAlonzo.hs) illustrates the essence of interfacing `MAlonzo` code to normal Haskell:

 ```haskell
 runState' :: T_State_10 -> T_NodeModel_8 -> ([S.Message], T_NodeModel_8)